I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 “After we drafted (Marino) I spoke to his dad several times.
 In those days if you signed a professional baseball contract you couldn’t play another sport," said John Schuerholz, who was then the Kansas City scouting director.
 "Mr. Marino, rightly as a concerned dad, said: ‘He loves baseball but if he signs with you that will cost him his scholarship.’
 I told him: ‘Mr. Marino, I will gladly reimburse the amount if you tell me what it is.’
 We were willing to work with him to let him go to college" (Carpenter, 2017).

 Marino instead fulfilled his obligations at Pitt and became an All-American quarterback.
 The Miami Dolphins stole Marino with the 27th overall pick in the 1983 NFL Draft.
 He was also the top pick in the inaugural United States Football League Draft, but he opted to sign with the Dolphins.
-He became the first quarterback to ever throw for 5,000 yards in a season and retired as the all-time passing leader, but never won a Super Bowl championship.
+He became the first quarterback to ever throw for 5,000 yards in a season and retired as the all-time passing leader, but he never won a Super Bowl championship.

 - Super Bowl Appearances: 1968